 Questions - for memories and laughter - from Rachel Stafford (Hands Free Mama) - a list of questions she developed when they learned her father-in-law was dying.

 Laurel's Kitchen Caring - Recipes for Everyday Home Caregiving by Laurel Robertson, Carol Flinders, Brian Ruppenthal (ISBN 0-89815-951-2).
 More than recipes, this can help you think about a loved one's specific needs and offer food and comfort).
+Published in 1997, this book is still available.

 Funeral Consumers Alliance - a nonprofit organization offering guidance and resources for those planning a funeral.